 Finding the time for a morning routine

 So instead, I looked at the pockets of time that I had and what habits I wanted to start doing, and started plugging things in.
 It took a bit of brain juice to figure out what could be done when.
 I knew I couldn’t shower first, because I also wanted to exercise and I didn’t want to get sweaty after showering, duh.
-And I couldn’t exercise until Tyler was either at school or Leah was awake to keep an eye on him.
+And I couldn’t exercise until my youngest was either at school or my oldest was awake to keep an eye on him.
 I knew that I wanted as much peace and quiet for scripture study as possible.

 Tyler, my youngest, is not very predictable with his wake-up time, so I knew I needed to accommodate things for him depending on whether he wakes up before everyone, or somewhere in the middle.
 This year, he has become a little more independent and less demanding, so he will sit and eat breakfast or watch a show or play Legos in the playroom while I’m getting the older kids ready and out the door.